 Garage door backup batteries are truly an unsung hero of successful commerce and a safe home.
 When it comes to operating a business, downtime can be extremely costly.
 If your business relies on garage doors for your primary input or output, a power outage can slow your operations to a halt.
-The good news is in California, you’re required to have backup systems on any new garage opener.
+The good news is that in California, you’re required to have backup systems on any new garage opener.
 The bad news is that you might have an older opener that doesn’t have one on it, but you might want to consider installing a new opener just for the security of a backup battery.

 Backup Systems Keep Your Business Running